-Maximum n turnover
+Maximum

 Area production distribution

 Controversial weapons 0% 0%

 Nuclear weapons 0% 0%

 Weapons and military equipment 5% 5%

 Alcohol 5% 5%

 Tobacco 0% 5%

 Cannabis 5% 5%

 Pornography 0% 5%

 Commercial gambling 5% 5%

 Fossil fuels - mining (oil, gas and coal) 5% 5%

 Fossil fuels - power generation (oil, gas and coal) 5% 5%

 Tar sands 0% -

-\ Cluster bombs, anti-personnel mines, chemical weapons and biological weapons.
+Cluster hombs, anti-personnel mines, chemical weapons and hidrorical weapons

-\\ More information down below.
+\ Cluster bombs, anti-personnel mines, chemical weapons and biological weapons. \\ More information down below.
 The fund has the option of including so-called transition companies involved in power generation, transmission and distribution of electricity and with some exposure to fossil fuels.
 Transition companies refer to bonds or other interest-bearing instruments issued by companies that have been considered by the Management Company's sustainability committee as those that are in the process of transitioning business operations in a manner that is expected to contribute to, rather than counteract, the attainment of one or several of the Sustainable Development Goals.
-The company's rate of transition is assessed based on the following dimensions: that the company's current investment rate supports the transition from fossil fuels to renewable energy, as well as that the company's forecasted business development is in line with a global warming of a maximum of 2°C. Therefore, the limits in the table above do not apply to so-called transition companies.
+The company's rate of transition is assessed based on the following dimensions: that the company's current investment rate supports the transition from fossil fuels to renewable energy, as well as that the company's forecasted business development of the activities is in line with a global warming of a maximum of 2°C. The limits in the table referenced in the previous paragraph do not apply to so-called transition companies.

-What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?
+What are the binding elements of the investment strategy used to select the investments to attain the sustainable investment objective?